ilanschnell/bitarray/README.rst

 ``buffer_info()`` -> tuple
    Return a tuple containing:

-   0. memory address of the bitarray's buffer
+   0. memory address of buffer
    1. buffer size (in bytes)
    2. bit endianness as a string
    3. number of unused padding bits